-BPCL has established Process Safety Events identification and Measurement System in accordance with American Petroleum Institute (API) Recommended Practice (RP) 754 Standard, ensuring that process safety events are monitored, recorded, and analyzed.
-Process Safety Management (PSM) principles are implemented to create safe workplaces and prevent disasters.
+BPCL has established Process Safety Events Measurement System in identification and accordance with American Petroleum Institute (API) Recommended Practice (RP) 754 Standard, ensuring that process safety events are monitored, and analyzed. recorded.
+Process Management (PSM) principles are implemented to create safe workplaces and prevent disasters.
 BPCL undertakes regular safety audits to identify hazards, ensure compliance with standard operating procedures, and assess the performance of the company's safety measures.
 External Safety Audits (ESA) are undertaken by the OISD, PNGRB, and the Petroleum & Explosives Safety Organization (PESO), and the Surprise Dip Stick Audit (SDSA) mechanism was further strengthened to ensure compliance with 12 Life Saving Rules (LSR) at locations.